 Her richly imagined debut adult novel, Shooting Girls, tells the tragi-comic tale of Angela/Angelo, an endearing young misfit who finds unexpected happiness as a Wild West show sharpshooter in early 20C America.

 Padraig Cinnamond works in finance and is a graduate of the Bath Spa Creative Writing course.
-The Longest Shot is the first in an exciting trilogy set in the time of Kind Richard II which will appeal to fans of Bernard Cornwell.
+The Longest Shot is the first in an exciting trilogy set in the time of King Richard II which will appeal to fans of Bernard Cornwell.
 It centres on Wat Tyler, who led the Peasants' Revolt of families pushed into protesting against unjust taxes, and it's very much a story for our times.

 Dorothy Black Crow is a Native American writer who was married to a Lakota shaman.
 The Handless Maiden is the first in a crime series featuring Tate, a young Native American raised by whites who rediscovers her roots by marrying Alex, a young shaman.
 Together they fight to retain the integrity of their culture which is under attack from within and without.